VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 ![midi controllers](/midicontrollers.jpg)

-> Pictured here are the Novation Launch Key MkII (The big keyboard),  Launhpad MkII (the 8x8 grid), the Roli Seaboard Block, and two Roli Lightpad Blocks.  <a class="ptr">(11)</a>
+> Pictured here are the Novation Launch Key MkII (The big keyboard),  Launhpad MkII (the 8x8 grid), the Roli Seaboard Block, and two Roli Lightpad Blocks.  <a class="ptr">(11)</a> The Roli equipment uses MPE, a 'standard' that abuses the hell out of midi and does things with it that were never intended.

 So now we have a crazy amount of controllers using a shitty standard instead of something that actually exposes more data and allows for finer control being used in ways that abuse the protocol instead of just exposing raw button down/up events and knob twists to the OS.

-> Note, I'm being careful to say button up and down events instead of button press.
+Note, I'm being careful to say button up and down events instead of button press.
 This is because it makes a lot more sense to exrpess the events as raw as possible so the OS can do things like detect a double-press, long-hold, etc.

 **Voice Control**